 And well done, of course, to the other shows nominated in the same category – Game of Thrones, Lost in Space, and Stranger Things.

 Altered Carbon – Our biggest TV project, so far…

 Altered Carbon was our biggest TV project yet.
 As lead vendor, we created more than 1,500 shots – all filmed in 5-6K resolution – to give viewers the most thrilling and cinematic experience possible.
 Around 180 of our world-class artists worked for 18 months to help deliver this cyber punk-inspired sci-fi thriller.

 Westworld – Seamlessly blending the future with the past

 The Emmy-nominated episode ‘The Passenger’ is the finale to season two.
 The trailer shown during this year’s Super Bowl to promote the highly anticipated second season was a particularly notable highlight for us.
 For this, our global teams helped to quickly create a hyper-realistic robotic bull – complete with visually stunning mechanical inner workings.

 Winners announced in September

-We’ll have to wait until Monday 17th September and the 70th annual Emmy Awards Ceremony, in Los Angeles, to discover which of these shows will take home the Award for ‘Outstanding Special Visual Effects’.
+We’ll have to wait until the Emmy Creative Arts Awards held over two nights (8th and 9th September), in Los Angeles, to discover which of these shows will take home the Award for ‘Outstanding Special Visual Effects’.